-Each blog post that is written is filed as a separate page (or post) on your website, but you have to add a Title tag and meta description separately.
-Depending on which platform you use for your website, adding a title and description may differ slightly.
-For our examples, we will be using Wordpress.
-The easiest way to add a Title Tag and Meta Description is with an SEO plugin, such as Yoast or WP Meta SEO.
+Each page or blog post on your website should have a title tag and meta description.
+Depending on which platform you use for your website, adding a title and description will differ.
+For our examples, we will use WordPress.
+The easiest way to add a title link and snippet is with an SEO plugin, such as Yoast SEO or WP Meta SEO.

 Keeping Your House Clean | Home Cleaning Services | Mary's Cleaning Services

-The most important thing about your description is making sure it is relevant to what the user is looking for.
-Although keywords in meta descriptions are not a contributing factor to search rankings, they do help the searcher understand that your article is relevant, therefore increasing clicks to your website which will help improve rankings.
+The most important thing about your description is making sure it is relevant to what the user is looking for and the content on the page.
+Although keywords in meta descriptions are not a contributing factor to search rankings, they help the searcher understand that your article is relevant, therefore increasing your click-through rates which can help improve rankings.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.